 - Write down questions to ask your doctor.

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
 For sickle cell anemia, some basic questions to ask your doctor include:

 - What's the most likely cause of my child's symptoms?